Accessibility Tools

 Reinforcing national R&I investments and providing targeted support to countries with lower R&I capacity through the Framework Programme is crucial to bridging the R&I divide among countries and maximising excellence across Europe.

 On the one hand, national R&I reforms are key to supporting the development of strategies to secure R&I funding and build institutional R&I capacity.
 However, such reforms require a strong commitment from national governments.
-To this end, the Framework Programme can act as a catalyst by ensuring the alignment of the its horizontal pillar with the current and future ERA Policy Agendas.
+To this end, the Framework Programme can act as a catalyst by ensuring the alignment of the horizontal pillar with the current and future ERA Policy Agendas.
 The introduction of Research and Innovation Actions (RIAs) in the widening instrument will also enhance their attractiveness across all beneficiaries, providing more opportunities for European researchers to collaborate on excellent research projects.

 On the other hand, the impact that widening measures have had in supporting access to the programme for countries with lower R&I capacity cannot be sustained in the long term without the revamping of national R&I investments.
 While national investments in R&I should be reinforced everywhere in Europe, this is even more crucial in countries with lower R&I capacity which are lagging behind the 3% GDP investment target.